A genetic sequencing laboratory

 Born in Morocco, Dr. Sabine Hazan has always had a dedication to understanding life.
-She sought a career in medicine and was accepted to medical school based on outstanding research on obesity conducted as an undergraduate and continued to excel beyond.
+She sought a career in medicine and was accepted to medical school based on outstanding research on obesity conducted as an undergraduate.
 She completed her residency at the University of Miami during the peak of the HIV epidemic, treating extremely ill patients at Jackson Memorial Hospital and in the local jail.
 Here she was awarded two prizes for her research.
 After residency Dr. Hazan became the first woman gastroenterology fellow at the University of Florida.
 Here she completed a year of research and presented her findings in poster format at the American College of Gastroenterology National Meeting.
-It was here that she was approached by the esteemed Dr. Neil Stollman.
+It was at that moment that she was approached by the esteemed Dr. Neil Stollman.
 He told her that the future of medicine lies in the microbiome.
-For her exceptional work with visceral hyperalgesia she was awarded a Dean’s Research Award.
-Dr Stollman is now an expert and leader on Fecal transplant and Clostridoides Difficile and serves on the governing board or American College of Gastroenterology.
+For her exceptional work with visceral hyperalgesia she was awarded the Dean’s Research Award.
+Dr Stollman is now an expert and leader on Fecal transplant and Clostridoides Difficile and serves on the governing board of the American College of Gastroenterology.

 After the birth of her two children, Dr. Hazan and her husband Dr Alon Steinberg moved to California.
 Here she joined her sister, Dr. Lydie Hazan, at Axis Today Clinical Trials as a Sub Investigator, and began doing clinical trial research in California for the company in Beverly Hills.
 She also joined a medical group as a private practitioner in Ventura.
 However, her desire for innovation led her to establish thriving private practices in Malibu, Thousand Oaks, and Ventura.
 Still desiring to understand life, she started her own clinical trial company 16 years ago, Ventura Clinical Trials, and has been Principal Investigator and Sub Investigator in over 300 clinical trials.
 Many of these trials were for Clostroides difficile infection (CDI), enough that through her impressive recruitment she became known as the Queen of C. difficile in the clinical trial community.
 When her patients with Clostroides difficile did not respond to traditional or clinical trial therapies, she resorted to treatment with fecal microbiota transplant.